SkymeFactor/wineup-segmentation-and-detection/Mask R-CNN/README.md

 And lastly, run the program with test image 'my_test.jpg'

-`python3 main.py`
+`python3 main.py my_test.jpg`

-As a result I expect you will have someting like 'my_test_result.jpg' on your screen and inside 'test_result.jpg' file.
+As a result I expect you will have a file './result/my_test.jpg' containing the segmentation.

+For additional help you can type

+`pyhton3 main.py --help`